engineyard/ey-docs/pages/monitoring-new-relic.md

 Your New Relic account is created automatically using your Engine Yard account and password.

-If you selected the Professional plan, the New Relic charge appears on your Cloud account bill.
+If you selected the Professional plan, the New Relic charge appears on your Engine Yard Cloud account bill.
 You will not get a separate bill from New Relic.

 <h2 id="topic2"> Configure your application for monitoring</h2>